GregCM/whrwthal/README.md

 As such, **whrwhtal** totals just under 9MB, or 5MB if low-footprint mode is enabled (consider Xiphos-Unix at just under 30MB, Xiphos-Windows 47MB).
 It can inconspicuously reside on your thumb drive among photos, as well as be sent through email!
 (Gmail caps its message+attachment size at 25MB)

-Using **whrwhtal** requires no internet connection, and therefore presents no threat to use on your own personal computer, laptop, or even plugged in at a public access computer such as a library.
-It communicates with no outside program, and requires no additional input beyond initial installation.
+Using **whrwhtal** requires no internet connection, and therefore presents little or no threat to use on your own personal computer, laptop, or even plugged in at a public access computer such as a library.
+It communicates with no outside program, and requires no additional inputs beyond initial installation.

 ## Dependencies & Installation ##
 **whrwhtal** lives here, so all you need in order to download it is

 ``git clone https://github.com/GregCM/whrwhtal *installdir*``

 where *installdir* is the folder where you want **whrwhtal**, and all its config and source files.
-For my Widnows/Mac friends without git, click your way through to "Download ZIP" under "Code" at the top of the page.
+For my Widnows/Mac friends without git, click your way through to "Download ZIP" under "Code" at the top of the page and extract it to *installdir*.

 **whrwhtal** is built only on Python, and runs on Windows, MacOS, and Linux.
 If you are running on MicroSoft Windows, you will likely need to install Python.
 You can check in your commmand prompt if you have Python3 already